s-gopikrishnan/cs-598-dlh-final-project/README.md

 # Final Project - Reproducing Paper 211 - Improving clinical outcome predictions using convolution over medical entities with multimodal learning

+This repository is part of the final project course work for CS-598 Deep Learning for Healthcare at University of Illinois, Urbana Champaign.

-This repository is an implementation of [Improving clinical outcome predictions using convolution over medical entities with multimodal learning](https://doi.org/10.1016/j.artmed.2021.102112).
+It is an implementation of [Improving clinical outcome predictions using convolution over medical entities with multimodal learning](https://doi.org/10.1016/j.artmed.2021.102112).

 ## Original Paper details